 What Makes A Great Backpacker Hostel In South America?

-We could write all day long about what makes a great backpacker hostel, but we will keep this simple.
-In our opinion, a great backpacker hostel has these four things:
+I could write all day long about what makes a great backpacker hostel, but I will keep this simple.
+In my opinion, a great backpacker hostel has these four things:

 - Clean, comfortable, spacious dorms with pod-style beds so you can have privacy, your own charging station, and a relatively uninterrupted night’s sleep.